On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

 Convalescent plasma, or blood plasma collected from patients who have recovered from an infection, has been used to treat various infectious diseases since the early 20th century, although its benefit has not been consistently studied in a randomized manner (Marano, March 2016).
-The primary proposed protective mechanism of convalescent plasma is pathogen neutralization, via the delivery of antibody, although antibody dependent cellular cytotoxicity and phagocytosis may also play a role (Rojas, July 2020).
+The primary proposed protective mechanism of convalescent plasma is pathogen neutralization, via the delivery of antibodies, although antibody dependent cellular cytotoxicity and phagocytosis may also play a role (Rojas, July 2020).
 Humoral immunity, a critical part of the human immune response to the SARS-CoV-2 virus, is quite variable and matures over the 2-6 weeks following infection, with antibodies detectable at a mean of 13 days after onset of symptoms; however, neutralizing titers do not peak until a mean of 23 days post symptom onset (Seow, December 2020).
-The hypothesis behind the use of convalescent plasma for the treatment of COVID-19 is that the passive administration of antibody from a person who has convalesced may be an effective therapy for those patients who have yet to develop their own antibody response.
+The hypothesis behind the use of convalescent plasma for the treatment of COVID-19 is that the passive administration of antibodies from a person who has convalesced may be an effective therapy for those patients who have yet to develop their own antibody response.

-In August 2020, the Food and Drug Administration (FDA) announced an Emergency Use Authorization (EUA) for convalescent plasma in patients with COVID-19.
-On September 23, 2020, the FDA issued an update on convalescent plasma therapy for COVID-19.
-The update included an analysis that supported the concept of an antibody dose response effect; the FDA concluded convalescent plasma 'may be effective.
+In August 2020, the Food and Drug Administration announced an Emergency Use Authorization for convalescent plasma in patients with COVID-19.
+In September 2020, FDA issued an update on convalescent plasma therapy for COVID-19 with an analysis that supported the concept of an antibody dose-response effect; FDA concluded convalescent plasma may be effective.
 In February 2021, FDA limited use of high-titer convalescent plasma under the EUA to hospitalized COVID-19 patients early in the course of disease and patients with impaired humoral immunity.

-- The FDA recommends administering 1 unit of convalescent plasma (approximately 200 mL), and notes an additional unit may be considered based on prescriber clinical judgment (FDA Fact Sheet).
+- FDA recommends administering 1 unit of convalescent plasma (approximately 200 mL) and notes an additional unit may be considered based on prescriber clinical judgment (FDA Fact Sheet).

 - The titer of antibody in plasma cannot be reliably predicted, and so when possible, it should be measured before use.